 1. Dry and temper the cod (2 minutes)

-Remove the cod from the refrigerator 10 minutes prior.
-Pat it thoroughly dry with paper towels.
-This step is especially important for garlic cod because hot oil splatters violently if the cod is wet.
+Take the cod out of the refrigerator 10 minutes beforehand.
+Dry it thoroughly with paper towels.
+This step is especially important for al ajillo because hot oil splashes violently if the cod is wet.

 2. Sear the cod (5-6 minutes)

-In a large frying pan, heat 3-4 tablespoons of olive oil over medium-high heat.
-Place the fillets skin-side down.
+In a wide frying pan, heat 3-4 tablespoons of olive oil over medium-high heat.
+Place the loins skin-side down.
 Cook for 3-4 minutes without moving until the skin is crispy and golden.
-Flip and cook for another 2 minutes on the flesh side.
-Do not aim for full cooking: the cod will finish cooking with the hot oil.
-Transfer the fillets to a plate or earthenware casserole dish.
+Flip and cook for 2 more minutes on the flesh side.
+Don't aim for full cooking: the cod will finish cooking with the hot oil.
+Set the loins aside on a plate or in an earthenware dish.

 3. Prepare the garlic oil (3-4 minutes)

-In the same pan (or a clean one), pour the remaining olive oil.
+In the same pan (or a clean one), pour the rest of the olive oil.
 Heat over medium-low heat.
-Add the sliced garlic and broken chilies.
+Add the sliced garlic and broken chili peppers.
 Cook over low heat for 2-3 minutes, stirring occasionally, until the garlic is lightly golden and crispy.
 Watch carefully: garlic goes from golden to burnt in seconds.
-Burnt garlic will make the whole dish bitter.
+Burnt garlic will bitter the entire dish.

 4. Pour the oil over the cod

 Remove the pan from the heat.
 If using vinegar, add it now to the hot oil (be careful, it splatters).
-Pour the oil with the garlic and chilies directly over the reserved cod fillets.
-You'll hear the characteristic sizzle.
-Generously sprinkle with fresh chopped parsley.
+Pour the oil with the garlic and chili peppers directly over the reserved cod loins.
+You'll hear the characteristic sizzling.
+Sprinkle generously with fresh chopped parsley.

 5. Serve immediately

-Garlic cod is eaten hot, freshly made.
-Serve directly in the earthenware casserole dish with bread for dipping in the fragrant oil.
+Cod al ajillo is eaten hot, freshly made.
+Serve directly in the earthenware dish with bread for dipping in the fragrant oil.

-- Thinly sliced garlic, not chopped: Sliced garlic browns uniformly and becomes crispy.
-Chopped garlic burns on the outside and remains raw on the inside.
+- Garlic sliced thinly, not minced: sliced garlic browns evenly and becomes crispy.
+Minced garlic burns on the outside and remains raw on the inside.

-- Low heat for the garlic: Garlic is cooked over medium-low heat.
-If the oil smokes, it's too hot.
+- Low heat for the garlic: garlic is cooked over medium-low heat.
+If the oil is smoking, it's too hot.
 Golden garlic is sweet and crispy; burnt garlic is bitter and unpleasant.

-- Chili without seeds: If you want mild spice, remove the seeds from the chili before adding it.
-Most of the capsaicin is in the seeds.
+- Seedless chili: if you want mild spice, remove the seeds from the chili before adding it.
+The seeds contain most of the capsaicin.

-- Earthenware casserole dish: If you have one, use it for serving.
+- Earthenware dish: if you have one, use it for serving.
 Ceramic retains heat and keeps the cod warm throughout the meal.
 Plus, the presentation is much more attractive.

-- A splash of vinegar (optional): A tablespoon of white wine vinegar added to the hot oil just before pouring provides an acidic touch that balances the fat of the oil.
+- A splash of vinegar (optional): a tablespoon of white wine vinegar added to the hot oil just before pouring provides an acidic touch that balances the oil's richness.
 It's a very effective Andalusian trick.

 Add a teaspoon of "pimentón de la Vera" (sweet or spicy paprika) to the hot oil just a second before removing it from the heat.
-The paprika adds an intense red color, a smoky flavor, and blends perfectly with the garlic and chili.
-Do not leave it in the hot oil for more than 2-3 seconds, or it will burn.
+Paprika provides an intense red color, a smoky flavor, and integrates perfectly with the garlic and chili.
+Don't leave it in the hot oil for more than 2-3 seconds or it will burn.

-Add 8-10 cherry tomatoes, halved, to the pan with the sliced garlic.
-Cook for 3-4 minutes until they are lightly roasted and begin to release their juices.
+Add 8-10 cherry tomatoes, cut in half, to the pan with the sliced garlic.
+Cook for 3-4 minutes until lightly roasted and they begin to release their juices.
 Pour everything together over the cod.
 The tomatoes add freshness, sweetness, and color.

 Surf and turf: sear the cod, set aside, and in the same oil, prepare some garlic shrimp before pouring everything together.
 A quick and spectacular party dish.

-If you prefer less oil, place the fillets on a baking sheet, distribute the sliced garlic and chilies over them, drizzle with oil, and bake at 200°C for 12-15 minutes.
-Less oil but the same flavor.
+If you prefer less oil, place the loins on a baking sheet, scatter the sliced garlic and chili peppers over them, drizzle with oil, and bake at 200 °C for 12-15 minutes.
+Less oil but the same great flavor.

 - Rustic bread: essential for dipping in the garlic oil.
 A good country bread, ciabatta, or Galician baguette.

-- French fries or pan-fried potatoes: potatoes absorb the garlic oil and become the best side dish in the world.
+- French fries or baked potato slices: potatoes absorb the garlic oil and become the best side dish in the world.

 - Padrón or piquillo peppers: fried or roasted, alongside the cod.